 Do I get sick pay?

-No employment relationship exists between shifts which means in most cases, most limber workers are not entitled to sick pay.
+No employment relationship exists between shifts which means in most cases, most of the time, you’re unlikely to be entitled to sick pay.

 Do I have to contribute to a pension & how do I opt out?

-Once you’ve been with limber for 3 months, you’ll be automatically enrolled in a pension.
+Once you’ve been working on the platform for 3 months, you’ll be automatically enrolled in a pension.
 The auto enrolment rules exist to encourage workers to save for retirement.
 If you are a taxpayer, you’ll benefit from tax relief when you make contributions to your pension. limber will also make contributions.